SoftwareAG/WxMonitoring/assets/IS/Packages/WxMonitoring/pub/docs/roadmap.md

 All the following features should be implemented in future releases (neither ordered nor prioritized yet).

-* Code refactoring
-    * wx.monitoring.impl.maps:aggSourceToAggViewList !!!
+* Import Process Events directly from PRT
 * Documentation
     * API
     * Product Help